Rajeev Kumar Varshney

-Rajeev Kumar Varshney (born 13 July 1973) is an Indian-Australian agricultural scientist specialising in genomics, genetics, and molecular breeding.
+Rajeev Kumar Varshney (born 13 July 1973) is an Australian agricultural scientist whose research focuses on genomics, genetics, molecular breeding and crop improvement.
 As of 2022, he serves as Director of the Western Australian State Agricultural Biotechnology Centre, Director of the Centre for Crop & Food Innovation, and International Chair - Agriculture & Food Security at Murdoch University.

 Early life and education

 Varshney received his Bachelor of Science (Honours) in botany from Aligarh Muslim University in 1993, followed by a Master's degree in botany (genetics, plant breeding and molecular biology) from the same university in 1995.
 He earned his PhD in agriculture (molecular biology) in 2001 from Chaudhary Charan Singh University.

 Career

 Following the completion of his PhD, Varshney worked as a Research Scientist (Wissenschaftlicher Mitarbeiter) at the Leibniz Institute of Plant Genetics & Crop Plant Research (IPK) in Gatersleben, Germany, from 2001 to 2005, focusing on structural and functional genomics of barley and comparative genomics of cereals.
 In 2005, Varshney joined the International Crops Research Institute for the Semi-Arid Tropics (ICRISAT) as a Senior Scientist for applied genomics.
 During his tenure, he held various leadership positions: